surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 **3** to highlight running multiple processes in a queue.
 The jobs are stored in the `$job` variable and allows us to know when all the processes have finished later on.

-When using the `using:` statement to reference a parent scope variable in PowerShell, you can't use expressions to make it dynamic.
-For example, if you tried to create the `$process` variable like this, `$process = $using:sync.$($PSItem.Id)`, you would get an error stating you can't use expressions there.
+When using the `Using:` statement to reference a parent scope variable in PowerShell, you can't use expressions to make it dynamic.
+For example, if you tried to create the `$process` variable like this, `$process = $Using:sync.$($PSItem.Id)`, you would get an error stating you can't use expressions there.
 So, we create the `$syncCopy` variable to be able to reference and modify the `$sync` variable without the risk of it failing.